XXXLutz/crossplane-local-example/README.md

 For Linux, best use brew.

 `brew install kind`

+Install `kubectl` to connect to the newly created local cluster.
+Different options are [described here](https://kubernetes.io/docs/tasks/tools/#kubectl).
+For Linux, best use brew.

+`brew install kubernetes-cli`

 Install `helm` in the same fashion.
 Options for different OSs are [described here](https://helm.sh/docs/intro/install/).
 For Linux, best use brew.